rohan-varma/rohan-varma.github.io/_posts/2017-1-30-Neural-Net.md

    3) Use minibatch gradient descent.
 Instead of computing the loss and weight updates across the entire set of training examples, **randomly** chooose a subset of your training examples and use that to update your weights.
 While this may cause gradient descent to not work optimally at each iteration, it is much more efficient so we end up winning by a lot.
 We essentially approximate the gradient across the entire training set from a sample from the training set.

    4) Use the momentum method.
 This involves remembering the previous gradients, and factoring in the direction of those previous gradients when calculating the current update.
-This has proved to be pretty successful, as Geoffrey Hinton discusses in this video: https://www.youtube.com/watch?v=8yg2mRJx-z4
+This has proved to be pretty successful, as Geoffrey Hinton discusses in [this video](https://www.youtube.com/watch?v=8yg2mRJx-z4).